 6 Consult professional counsellors to manage Self esteem, inner strength and Stress:

 Whenever you are stuck up in some problems which you are not able to discuss with your parents or guardians, discuss them with a professional counsellor.
 They will advise you more maturely then your peer group because counsellors have both experience and knowledge of such issues.

 Even if you have decided on your career, you must consult a good career counsellor for his expert opinion regarding your choice.
 In case you have not yet decided what to do, you must meet the counsellor for sure.

 8 Learn how and when to say ‘No’ to manage Self esteem, inner strength and Stress:

 Mostly teenagers feel uncomfortable saying no to their friends and as a result, they do things which they do not like.

 - Say no politely and assertively.
 Put a genuine smile on your face.

 - If required repeat your words.
 Words like excuse me or sorry should be used.

-- Learn how to deal with Bullying:
+9 Learn how to address Bullying:

 Bullying is an act of a person harming and scaring someone who is weaker and alone.
 People who are strong gang up to harm the weaker ones.
 This starts with the children in schools.